Uncategorized

 Read MoreOne Coparenting Mistake You Should Avoid This Holiday Season

-“Pain in life is inevitable, suffering is optional… even during the holidays.”
 A couple of years ago, here at the McGhee household, we were having a pretty dismal December… TBH, the whole Christmas thing was looking awfully darn bleak.
-See… around that time, I was working away on a BRAND NEW project and was deep…
+See… around that time, I was working away on a BRAND NEW project and was deep into utilizing all my creative juices to develop something truly useful for…

 Read MoreWorkbook for couples